epomatti/azure-storage-security/README.md

 > Typically, your data diversity, cost sensitivity, and tolerance for management overhead determine the number of storage accounts you need.

+## Common usages

+- Browser uploads
+- Distributed access
+- Streaming data
+- Archiving and recovery
+- Application access

+## Public Access Level

+- **Private**: (Default) Prohibit anonymous access to the container and blobs.
+- **Blob**: Allow anonymous public read access for the blobs only.
+- **Container**: Allow anonymous public read and list access to the entire container, including the blobs.

+## Access Tiers

+Check the documentation: [Access Tiers][3]

 ## Stored Access Policy

 https://learn.microsoft.com/en-us/rest/api/storageservices/define-stored-access-policy